 UW was third high team out of four teams, second high team placings and second high team reasons at the final contest of the season at the Feb.
 5 Black Hills Stock Show in Rapid City, S.D.

 Costner was seventh high individual overall, sixth placings and fifth reasons.
 Gullatt was fifth high individual overall, fifth grading rail, eighth placings and sixth reasons.
 Wright was third high individual overall, eighth grading rail, seventh placings and fourth reasons.
-Marshall was eighth high individual overall, tenth grading rail and fourth placings.
+Ally Marshall from Gillette was eighth high individual overall, tenth grading rail and fourth placings.